richchapler/AzureSolutionsDocumentation/docs/wip/DevOps_KustoDelta.md

 ## Prerequisites

-Ensure you have:
+Basics:
 - An Azure DevOps organization ("rchapler")
 - A DevOps project ("DataExplorer_Delta")
 - Azure CLI installed on the agent machine
+- Administrator access to the agent pool

+Special:
 - PowerShell Core installed and available in `PATH`
+- A self-hosted agent registered in Azure DevOps
 - A service connection with correct Azure permissions
-- Administrator access to the agent pool
-- A self-hosted agent registered in Azure DevOps

-## PowerShell Core
+### Special Pre-Requisite: PowerShell Core

 If PowerShell Core (`pwsh`) is not installed or not available in `PATH`, install it using the following steps.

-### Verify if PowerShell Core is Installed
+#### Verify if PowerShell Core is Installed

 Run:
 ```powershell